We deploy the real environment, you take the scenario-based labs on us. Self-paced, from anywhere, at any time.

 Ansible continues to gain traction as a powerful, enterprise level configuration and deployment management tool.
 With it's standardized Playbook formatting and reliance on Python standards, it is easy to use, quick to learn and puts the power of automation at everyone's fingertips.
 In this course, we will cover Ansible configuration, modules, command line usage and Playbook building.
 By the time you are done, you will be able to use Ansible to automate and manage your DevOps infrastructure.

 IoT, or Internet of Things, may be considered a buzzword; however, this buzzword has now become the industry's next promise to a further connected and digital industry.
 Enterprises continue to move towards a cost-per-use model while ensuring security, integration, long-term ROI, and agility are present in their architecture.
-With the introduction of an End-To-End solution platform, Microsoft's Azure platform for IoT brings a comprehensive suite of offerings that is further extended by the Azure infrastructure itself.
-This course is designed to give advanced users of Azure and IoT platforms to be able to understand the features and options the platform brings.
-We will focus on various internal realms such as DevOps, Development, Security, Architecture, Compliance, Hardware, Integration, and best practices to ensure a deeper in-depth look is given to tackle specific environments Enterprises deal with daily.
+With the introduction of an end-to-end solution platform, Microsoft's Azure platform for IoT brings a comprehensive suite of offerings that is further extended by the Azure infrastructure itself.
+This course is designed to give advanced users of Azure and IoT platforms an understanding of the features and options the platform brings.
+We will focus on various internal realms such as DevOps, development, security, architecture, compliance, hardware, integration, and best practices to ensure a deeper in-depth look is given to tackle specific environments Enterprises deal with daily.

 Kubernetes is used every day by the largest IT organizations (Google included - they wrote it!) to deploy, scale and manage their container infrastructure.
 In this course, we will learn to install Kubernetes from scratch on our own servers and then explore how all the pieces fit together to deploy containers, pods and clusters.